tommy-carlier/www.tcx.be/_posts/2006-05-05-format-file-size.md

 ---
 layout: post
-title: Formatting a file size
+title: "Formatting a file size"
 ---

 Here’s a method that creates a human-readable string of a file-size: